jDman/angular-weather/README.md

 # AngularWeather

-This application uses Angular 5 and ngrx with the openweathermap api.
+This application uses Angular 5 and ngrx state management with the openweathermap api.
 The ui allows you to search for cities and displays the next 24 hours weather forecast.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.